rohitbaisane/InstructorAttendanceSystem/README.md

 `npx sequelize db:migrate`
 `npx sequelize db:seed:all`

-- Once you've executed all the above commands execute `npm install` to run the project.
+- Once you've executed all the above commands execute `npm start` to run the project.

 ```